-When the American Film Institute came up with their list of the top one hundred films, Easy Rider came in at number 88.
-While this may not seem impressive, after all, it is only 88 out of 100, you have to consider the thousands of films that did not make this list and the company Easy Rider was in just being on the list.
-It is truly one of the greatest films of all time.
-It is a film that spoke to a generation lost in the transition between the sixties and the seventies, a generation trying to find itself, establish a unique identity by breaking away from the hidebound sensibilities of their parents.
+When the American Film Institute came up with a list of the top one hundred films, ‘Easy Rider’ came in at number 88.
+While this may not seem impressive, after all, it is only 88 out of 100.
+Remembered that there were hundreds of thousands of films that did not make this list and the company ‘Easy Rider’ was in, just its inclusion in such a laudable list confirmed its position as one of the greatest films of all time.
+It is a film that spoke to a generation lost in the transition between the sixties and the seventies.
+This generation was trying to find itself, establish a unique identity by breaking away from the hidebound sensibilities of their parents.
 Like many of the great stories throughout time this movie has a simple plot.
-Two men make a drug deal that yields a substantial amount of ill-gotten money.Their intention is to celebrate their successful transaction by heading down to New Orleans in time to attend Mardi Gras.
+Two men set up a drug deal that yields a substantial amount of ill-gotten money.Their intention is to celebrate their successful transaction by heading down to New Orleans in time to attend Mardi Gras.
 The ensuing story has become an enduring part of the collective consciousness of our generation.
 The screenplay co-authored by Peter Fonda, Dennis Hopper and Terry Southern (of the naughty book, Candy, fame).
 So ideally captures the angsts and exuberance of the generation that survived one of the most tumultuous time periods in history.
 Many films of this era were known for soundtracks including popular songs, but ‘Easy Rider’ became the soundtrack of a generation.

 Almost used, as another cast member is the soundtrack.
-This was one of the first films to really integrate a rock soundtrack into the story.
-The tunes may seem out of date to some of the younger members of the audience as if they stumbled upon a vintage playlist, but they do represent the time they came from.
+That was one of the first films to integrate a rock soundtrack so seamlessly into the story.
+The songs may seem out of date to some of the younger members of the audience as if they stumbled upon a vintage playlist, but they do represent the time that led to their creation.
 Steppenwolf’s ‘Born to be Wild’ became an anthem of freedom and expression because of this film.Back in my college dorm room, we used to listen to these songs on a little portable record player (records, those 12" black vinyl discs we used to use before CDs).
-Now, thanks to Dolby 5.1 remix, the songs take on a new life in true, full surround sound.
+Now, thanks to Dolby 5.1 remix, the songs take on a new life in realistic, discrete surround sound.
 Even the younger viewers that never heard many of these songs before will be impressed with what the roots of modern music were and how it flows through the story.

 The director, Dennis Hopper made his freshman effort in this movie.
 Although Mr. Hopper had made many movies as an actor by this time, he had never stepped around to the other side of the camera to sit in the director’s chair.
-There are some amateurish parts to the direction but rather than detract from the film they simply add to the almost ‘cinema vérité’ feel the film provides.
-In the commentary Hopper states he wanted to make the first American art film.
-He goes into the European influences that helped him stylistically.
+There are some amateurish parts to the direction but rather than detract from the film they simply add to the almost ‘cinema vérité’ feel the provided by the film.
+In the commentary, Hopper stated he wanted to make the first American art film.
+He describes the European influences that helped him stylistically.
 He detailed how his motivation and execution of telling the story were largely=defined by the continental influences and how he could apply them to the disruptive effects of the generation gap and escalating mistrust of the government's authority.
 This provides an excellent companion for this hallmark film.
 There was one scene early on that is so subtle and yet so powerful.
 The bikers have a flat and ask a rancher to use his barn to fix it.
-He agrees and you have a scene where two ranchers are shoeing a horse in the foreground while two men fix a flat on cycle in the background.
+He agrees, and you have a scene where two ranchers are shoeing a horse in the foreground while the two younger men are busy fixing a flat on cycle in the background.
 This movie abounds with contrasts like this.
 The movie achieved far more than just igniting an art film movement in the States; it became an iconic film of its decade and the youth of the country.
 1969 was the time that the Vietnam War all but took over the media of the country dividing the population sharply along generational lines.
 One reason that this scene is a microcosm of hope is how it demonstrates an undeniable, timeless continuity binding generations.The rancher and biker both lovingly caring for their rides I a scene that some may describe as anachronistic.
 Mr. Hopper portrayed a hopeful message that the old order and new can get along together.
-The fundamental concerns of life are immutable, persistent throughout time and independent of government mandates; at a time when much of the music, movies and literature being produced by the younger generational was practically all confrontational, Mr. Hooper created a beacon of hope.
+The fundamental concerns of life are immutable, persistent throughout time and independent of government mandates; at a time when much of the music, movies, and literature are produced by the younger generational was practically all confrontational, Mr. Hooper created a beacon of hope.
 A frequently quoted mantra of the disaffected youth was "don’t trust anyone over thirty.
-"This film spoke to the counter-culture in a moderating fashion.
+"This film spoke to the counter-culture in a moderating fashion,